Architecture is a science of buildings.

 I have attended a seminar on modern architecture.

-Modern architecture is a style of architecture based on the innovative technologies of construction and design.
+Modern architecture is a style of architecture based on innovative construction and design technologies.

 After the workshop, we had a site visit to many homes constructed on modern architecture.